Mason Brayman: Later life

-Brayman left Idaho on August 19, 1880.
-His departure did not end his influence on Idaho politics however.
-Lewiston-based newspaper editor Alonzo Leland, looking for a rallying point against the Boise Ring nominated the former governor to be the Territorial delegate to the U.S. Congress during the 1880 campaign.
+Brayman left Idaho on August 19, 1880, though his departure did not end his influence on Idaho politics.
+Lewiston-based newspaper editor Alonzo Leland, looking for a rallying point against the Boise Ring, nominated the former governor to be the Territorial delegate to the U.S. Congress during the 1880 campaign.
 As a result, Brayman received 904 of the 938 votes cast in the northern counties.
 This support was insufficient for victory, however, as the southeastern and southwestern counties completely ignored Brayman's candidacy.

 Brayman died of Bright's Fever in Kansas City, Missouri, on February 27, 1895.
 Obituaries printed at the time tended to praise his earlier years while giving only passing mention to his time in Idaho.